 Neutrogena UltraSheer Dry-Touch

 Neutrogena provides affordable yet effective sunscreen.
 The UltraSheer Dry-Touch is our first recommendation for a great running sunscreen.

-Neutrogena UltraSheer Dry-Touch is a chemical-based sunscreen that has a 55 SPF rating, broad spectrum protection, is water-resistant, and sells at an affordable price of $8.
+Neutrogena UltraSheer Dry-Touch is a chemical-based sunscreen with a 55 SPF rating, broad spectrum protection, water-resistant, and sells at an affordable price of $8.

 This sunscreen has a rating of 55 SPF, meaning it will block an estimated 98% of the sun’s UV rays.
 Make sure to apply a thick layer for full protection.

 It’s formulated with what Neutrogena’s proprietary complex Helioplex, composed of Avobenzone and Oxybenzone.
 Together, these provide strong, long-lasting protection against the sun.

 The Dry-Touch component of this sunscreen is a big feature: once rubbed in, this sunscreen doesn’t have the greasy feel that most sunscreens do.
 It’s light on your skin and dry to the touch.